escortnotice/RestAPIDesignExample1/ReadMe.md

 The objective of this project is to

-1) Perform TDD while building a rest service
+1) Perform TDD while building a rest service(Unit Test Case, Integration Test)
-2) Use Rest best practices
+2) Use Rest "best" practices
 3) Using HATEOS
 4) Exceptional Handling best practice
 5) rest validation